 So this Buddha bowl only took me about 10 minutes to assemble from start to finish, and that’s only because I wanted to include some sauteed Brussels sprouts that I didn’t have premade from my meal prep.
 While the Brussels sprouts were cooking, I made the dressing and chopped the roasted red peppers and the apple.
 Be sure to double or triple this recipe, the arugula holds up well and can last 2-3 days for lunch or dinner.
 I would keep the dressing off the salad if you are storing it for later.

 The maple tahini dressing is certainly the star of this fall Buddha bowl.
+Check out how easy it is to make your own dressing at home in the video below and make sure to grab a dressing shaker (affiliate) to make it even easier!
 Have you gotten on the tahini bandwagon?
 You have got to try it if you haven’t!
 Tahini is made from roasted sesame seeds; just like peanut butter or almond butter is made.
 Dave is allergic to sesame seeds, so this dressing was ALL FOR ME!
 The tahini is paired with grainy mustard and maple syrup, and I swear this dressing could make cardboard taste magical.
 It’s that good.
 It would be a great marinade for chicken, turkey, pork or salmon as well.

 If you love Buddha bowls, make sure to check out this Asian Zoodle Buddha Bowl!